mribary/pyDigest/NLP_documetation.md

 [<sup id="fn4">4</sup>](#inline4) Patrick J. Burns, "[Constructing stoplists for histroical languages](https://journals.ub.uni-heidelberg.de/index.php/dco/article/view/52124/48812)," _Digital Classics Online_ 4:2 (2018): 4-20.

 [<sup id="fn5">5</sup>](#inline5) The default value is `zou` which stands for the composite measure proposed by Feng Zou and his colleagues.
 Their measure is calculated from mean probability, variance  probability and entropy which are some of the other possible measure to be passed for `basis`.
 See Feng Zou, Fu Lee Wang, Xiaotie Deng, Song Han, and Lu Sheng Wang, "[Automatic Construction of Chinese Stop Word List](https://pdfs.semanticscholar.org/c543/8e216071f6180c228cc557fb1d3c77edb3a3.pdf),” In _Proceedings of the 5th WSEAS International Conference on Applied Computer Science_, 1010–1015.

+[<sup id="fn6">6</sup>](#inline6) While the truncated stochastic neighbour embedding (t-SNE) method produces a visually appealing presentation of complex high-dimensional data.
+See the demonstration of t-SNE's power on the [distill website](https://distill.pub/2016/misread-tsne/).
+The main purpose of t-SNE is to create accessible presentation, but it should not be used for reducing dimensionality for the purpose of subsequent clustering.
+See Erich Schubert and Michael Gertz, "Intrinsic t-Stochastic Neighbor Embedding for Visualization and Outlier Detection," In _Similarity Search and Applications_.
+SISAP 2017.
+Lecture Notes in Computer Science.
+Vol. 10609.
+Edited by C. Beecks, F. Borutta, P. Kröger, T. Seidl.
+Berlin: Springer, 2017, 188-203.

 ### Notes